DEPARTMENT OF SOCIAL SERVICES

 - SUBJECT: 2018 SUMMER ELECTRONIC BENEFIT TRANSFER FOR CHILDREN (SEBTC) PROJECT

 The United States Department of Agriculture (USDA) awarded the Missouri Department of Social Services (DSS) a demonstration grant to allow DSS to continue and expand the Summer Electronic Benefit Transfer for Children (SEBTC) project.
-Income Maintenance Memorandum IM-#5, dated January 21, 2011, introduced the Summer Electronic Benefit Transfer for Children (SEBTC) demonstration grant.
-Memorandum IM-#90, dated 11/16/2012, provides a summary of the 2012 SEBTC Demonstration Project.
-Memorandum #51, dated May 24, 2013, discussed the 2013 Summer Electronic Benefit Transfer for Children (SEBTC) demonstration project and Memorandum IM-# 47 dated 05/20/15 expanded the project into Mississippi County in 2015.
-The project expanded to include Shannon County and the city of Ferguson in 2016, introduced in Memorandum IM-#31.
+Income Maintenance 2011 IM Memorandum #5, dated January 21, 2011, introduced the Summer Electronic Benefit Transfer for Children (SEBTC) demonstration grant.
+2012 IM Memorandum #90, dated 11/16/2012, provides a summary of the 2012 SEBTC Demonstration Project.
+IM-51 May 24, 2013, dated May 24, 2013, discussed the 2013 Summer Electronic Benefit Transfer for Children (SEBTC) demonstration project and Memorandum IM-# 47 dated 05/20/15 expanded the project into Mississippi County in 2015.
+The project expanded to include Shannon County and the city of Ferguson in 2016, introduced in 2016 IM Memorandum #31.
 In 2017, the project expanded to include New Madrid County, as introduced in Memorandum IM-#63, dated June 7, 2017.

 The children in Kansas City (Center School District, Hickman Mills C-I School District, and Kansas City Public School District) and St Louis Public School District who received SEBTC benefits in 2017 will be eligible to receive benefits in 2018, as long as they: